Taking Stock: Self Assessment Tool

 As you go through the workbook, you will learn how planning provides the framework for effective decision-making.
 You will be able to set and prioritize goals for the farm’s future and identify resources that can help meet these goals.
 The purpose of the Taking Stock workbook is to build on your strengths and create a Farm Action Plan to improve your farm management abilities.

-Develop your Farm Action Plan and bring value to your management team by completing the Taking Stock workbook on line or paper version
+Develop your Farm Action Plan and bring value to your management team by completing the Taking Stock workbook on line or paper version.
+To request a hard copy of a Taking Stock guide, contact us.

 - Electronic Taking Stock Tool